fin-hypergrid/core/CONTRIBUTING.md

 git tag v0.0.0-alpha -m 'MM/DD/YYYY'
 git push —follow-tags upstream alpha
 ```
+* This candidate branch is open for community testing.
 * Once we decide to go to **master** the following occurs

 ```